European leopard: Description

 The skulls of Late Pleistocene European leopards are medium-long, and their characteristics are closest to the Panthera pardus tulliana subspecies.
 An apparent depiction of a leopard in the Chauvet Cave shows a coat pattern similar to that of modern leopards but with an unspotted belly, presumably white.
-Like other mammals, leopards from the cold glacial periods of the Late Pleistocene are usually larger than those from the warm interglacial phases.
 As in modern leopards, there was a strong sexual dimorphism, with males being larger than females.

-Remains from Equi cave in Italy exhibit considerable size variability, but are generally large in comparison to modern leopards.
+Size is suggested to have varied based on temperature, with leopards during the Last Glacial Period suggested to have been larger than those from the Last Interglacial.
+A 2026 analysis found that Late Pleistocene European leopards (including those from the Last Interglacial and Last Glacial Period), overall are considerably larger than living leopard populations, approaching jaguars in size.
+Remains of Late Pleistocene European leopards from Equi cave in Italy exhibit considerable size variability.
 The muzzles of skulls from this locality are generally shorter than those of living leopards.

 While Dietrich (2013), argued that earlier Middle Pleistocene European leopards differed in a number of morphological features of the skull and teeth from Late Pleistocene European leopards, other authors have argued that no such trends exist, and that this simply reflects intraspecific variability and that some Late Pleistocene European leopards have similar skull and teeth features to those of earlier Middle Pleistocene European leopards.